stravalib/stravalib/docs/get-started/how-to-get-strava-data-python.md

 from stravalib.client import Client
 ```

-Below, you read the `client_id` and `access_token` from the
+Next, read the `client_id` and `access_token` from the
 `client_secrets.txt` file that you created above.
 You then create a
 stravalib `Client()` object.

 The `Client()` object is what you will use to get and push data to Strava.
-It stores your authentication information inside of it, allowing data transfer
-from (and to) to happen based on the scope of the token you request.
+This object stores your authentication information.
+It also contains methods that you can call that will perform different operations including:

+* Getting different types of data from Strava such as activities and club data, and
+* Modifying activity and club data on Strava (if you provide the token with write permissions).

-You will learn more about the token scope below.
+You will learn more about read vs write token scopes below.

 ```python
 # Open the secrets file and store the client_id and secret as objects